“ranges” in the KJV Bible

 New King James Version: “…cooking stove…”

-in Leviticus 11:35—Probably a cooking furnace for two or more pots, as the Hebrew word here is in the dual number; or perhaps a fire-place fitted to receive a pair of ovens.
+This word probably refers to a cooking stove for two or more pots, as the Hebrew word here is in the dual number; or perhaps a fire-place fitted to receive a pair of ovens.

-in 2 Kings 11:8—A Hebrew word is here used different from the preceding, meaning “ranks of soldiers.”
-The Levites were appointed to guard the king's person within the temple (2 Chronicles 23:7), while the soldiers were his guard in the court, and in going from the temple to the palace.
+The Levites were appointed to guard the king within the temple (2 Chronicles 23:7), while the soldiers were his guard in the court, and in going from the temple to the palace.
 The soldiers are here commanded to slay any one who should break through the “ranks” (as rendered in the Revised King James Version) to come near the king.

-In 2 Kings 11:15 the expression, “Have her forth without the ranges,” is in the Revised King James Version, “Have her forth between the ranks;” i.e., Jehoiada orders that Athaliah should be kept surrounded by his own guards, and at the same time conveyed beyond the precincts of the temple.
+In 2 Kings 11:15 KJV the expression, “Have her forth without the ranges,” is in the Revised King James Version, “Have her forth between the ranks;” i.e., the high priest Jehoiada orders that wicked Queen Athaliah should be kept surrounded by his own guards, and at the same time conveyed beyond the precincts of the temple.